Abu Zurayq: British period: Arab Turkmen village

-1948 War and aftermath
+1948 Palestine war and destruction

 Abu Zurayq's residents had traditionally maintained cordial relations with the nearby Jewish kibbutz of HaZorea, including low-level economic cooperation, particularly with regards to agriculture.
 Arabic language versions of a Jewish labor periodical were regularly distributed in the village.
 In the lead-up to the 1948 Arab-Israeli War, as part of Jewish efforts to clear the area around Mishmar HaEmek of Palestinian Arabs, on 12 April 1948, Palmach units of the Haganah took over Abu Zurayq.
 There they took 15 men and 200 women and children into custody, after which they expelled all of the women and children.
 Demolitions of homes in the village began on the night of its capture and were completed by 15 April.
 The Filastin newspaper reported that of the 30 homes demolished by Palmach forces, five still contained residents.

 According to the account of a Middle East scholar and resident from HaZore'a, Eliezer Bauer, following its capture, Abu Zurayq's men, who were unaffiliated with any Palestinian militia and did not resist the Haganah, "tried to escape and save themselves by fleeing" to nearby fields but were intercepted by armed Jewish residents of nearby kibbutzim and moshavim.
 After a firefight in which many of the village's men were killed, several survivors surrendered themselves while other unarmed men were taken captive, and the majority of these men were killed.
 Other men found hiding in the village itself were executed, while houses were looted before being demolished.
 Bauer's account of events was discussed by the members of HaZorea's kibbutz council where the events surrounding Abu Zurayq's capture were condemned.